rubocode/governance/index.md

 ## Strategic Management for the Long Term

 > Govern a great nation as you would cook a small fish.
-Do not overdo it.
+> Do not overdo it!
 > **Lao Tzu**